Camden-png/nameMC-text-alerts/README.md

 # NameMC Text Alerts

 ## Synopsis:
-This Python script repeatedly scrapes [NameMC](https://namemc.com/) on a set duration to check the availability of usernames.
+This Python script repeatedly scrapes [NameMC](https://namemc.com/) on a set duration to check the availability of Minecraft usernames.
 Any available usernames are then texted to a specifc phone number.

 ## Requirements: